The Copper (1930 film): Plot

 In the further course of the evening, those involved meet in the Palermo nightclub.
-Inspector Sinclair came with Alice Cross.
-Dolly Moorehead dances with Josef Huber, who was smuggled into the Palermo by Inspector Sinclair as a spy.
+Inspector Sinclair arrives with Alice Cross.
+Dolly Moorehead dances with Josef Huber, who was planted in the Palermo as a spy by Inspector Sinclair.
 Jeff and Dick are also among the guests.
-In a side room, Sinclair and Alice meet Josef Huber, who discovered Messer-Jack's identity while on duty in the Palermo.
+In a side room, Sinclair and Alice meet Josef Huber, who discovered Knife Jack's identity during his assignment in the Palermo.
 Before he can tell them the name, he falls unconscious after drinking a whisky.
 Sinclair and Alice assume he is dead and exit the room, Sinclair locking the door.
 When Warrington arrives shortly thereafter, the supposed corpse has disappeared.
 The employees of the Palermo unanimously claim that Josef Huber left the room and the nightclub, albeit heavily intoxicated.
 Sinclair then arrests Dolly.

-Cross believes the arrest to be a gross tactical error and asks Warrington for complete freedom to close the case.
-It is now known that Josef Huber was drowned when he was rescued from the Thames.
-No signs of poisoning were found on him.
+Cross believes the arrest to be a gross tactical error and asks Warrington for complete freedom to solve the case.
+Meanwhile they have learned that Josef Huber drowned in the Thames, with no signs of poisoning found on him.
 Dolly is released from custody by Cross.
 He follows her to lead him to Knife Jack.
-Arriving in the closed Palermo nightclub, she finds Jeff, Dick and Messer-Jack in the basement, whose identity is initially hidden from the viewer.
-Messer-Jack suspects their release is a trap and Cross is already on their trail.
+Arriving in the basement of the closed Palermo nightclub, she finds Jeff, Dick and Knife Jack, whose identity is initially hidden from the viewer.
+Knife Jack suspects her release is a ruse and Cross is already on their trail.
 Jeff and Dick then leave the nightclub.
-A short time later, Cross appears and realizes that the nightclub owner is Snorry Messer-Jack.
-A bitter fight ensues in the guest room of empty Palermo.
-Cross manages to defeat Jack and Dolly.
+A short time later, Cross appears and realizes that the nightclub owner is Snorry Knife Jack.
+A bitter fight ensues in the guest room of the empty Palermo.
+Cross manages to subdue Jack and Dolly.
 The arriving police led by Chief Inspector Warrington are able to arrest both of them.